etesami/canvas-quiz-log-exporter/README.md

-# canvas-quiz-log-exporter
+# Canvas Quiz Log Exporter
-Export logs of quizzed in Canvas
+Export logs of quizzes in Canvas